 All masks are not created equal, especially when you realize how small viral particles can be.
 So wondering what size virus your mask blocks may seem like overkill, but it's actually a very important question.
 The coronavirus is dangerous precisely because it is so small.
 And different masks are made to block different maladies.

-For instance masks made to block smog, for example, are designated PM 2.5.
+For instance, masks made to block smog are designated PM 2.5.
 This means it blocks anything 2.5 microns in size and larger.
 To give you an example of size, a grain of beach sand is approximately 100 microns.